 The program has received awards from both the American Bar Association and the Virginia State Bar for being an innovative fundraising program.
 Jim Carroll believes the scholarships made possible by the generous donations of Jazz4Justice have brought a higher level of talent to the Jazz Department.
 Ed Weiner also believes the annual concert has successfully promoted the program, "It's really been a big boost for the music department.
 There's now a four-year jazz program, and I'd like to think this concert has had something to do with that."

-In 2016, GMU and The Fairfax Law Foundation presented their 15th Annual Jazz4Justice concert.
-In recent years, six other universities in the Commonwealth of Virginia have successfully instituted the program with their legal partners.
+In 2017, GMU and The Fairfax Law Foundation presented their 16th Annual Jazz4Justice concert.
+In recent years, seven other universities in the Commonwealth of Virginia have successfully instituted the program with their legal partners.